Thomas-Amann-IPAustralia/DeterministicSchemaConversion/OPERATION_GUIDE.md

 - A red cross (✗) means it failed — see [Section 8](#8-troubleshooting-common-problems) for how to investigate
 - After a successful run, the output files will be automatically committed back to the repository.
 You should see a new commit appear in the file history.

 > **Note:** Stages take a few minutes to run (Stage 1 can take 15–30 minutes as it downloads every page).
 You do not need to keep the page open — GitHub will run it in the background.
+BUT if you want to see the system logs (to help trouble shoot) you'll need to click on the grey box with the spinning yellow dot.
+Zscaler doesn't let us look at system logs AFTER they've been generated. #ZeroTrustIsAMust

 ---